Skip to main content

 Never acting on the data

 Tracking OEE without making improvements is just extra paperwork.
-Every week, look at the data and ask: what is our biggest loss, and what are we going to do about it?
+Every week, identify your biggest loss and decide what you're going to do about it.

-Tennessee MEP provides a ready-to-print daily OEE tracking sheet designed for use at the machine.
-Contact a Solutions Consultant to get a copy along with guidance on setting up OEE tracking in your facility.
+A ready-to-print daily data collection sheet designed for use at the machine — plus guidance on setting up OEE tracking in your facility.